DAHKY/api-documentation-template/template/index.md

 }

-// Rate Limiting
+Rate Limiting
-// Explain if your API has any rate-limiting rules and what happens when the limit is exceeded.
+Explain if your API has any rate-limiting rules and what happens when the limit is exceeded.
-// Each user is limited to 1000 requests per hour.
+Each user is limited to 1000 requests per hour.

 —————————————————––—————————————————––—————————————————––

-// Feel free to modify or add more sections as necessary for your specific API!
+Feel free to modify or add more sections as necessary for your specific API!

-// 4.
-Management of changes and version control
-// - If you want to further improve the template, add a "CHANGELOG.md" to track changes to the API documentation.
+If you want to further improve the template, add a "CHANGELOG.md" to track changes to the API documentation.

 —————————————————––—————————————————––—————————————————––

-// Once you have created the files, you can upload the structure to your GitHub repository and customize the "README.md" so that other developers know how to use your template.
+Once you have created the files, you can upload the structure to your GitHub repository and customize the "README.md" so that other developers know how to use your template.

-// Have fun creating it! :)
+Have fun creating it! :)